vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

     {IDF_TARGET_NAME} supports to retain the MCPWM register context before entering **Light-sleep** and restore them after woke up.
 Which means you don't have to re-init the MCPWM driver after the **Light-sleep**.

-    This feature can be enabled by setting the flag :cpp:member:`mcpwm_timer_config_t::flags::allow_pd` or :cpp:member:`mcpwm_capture_timer_config_t::flags::allow_pd`.
+    This feature can be enabled by setting the flag :cpp:member:`mcpwm_timer_config_t::allow_pd` or :cpp:member:`mcpwm_capture_timer_config_t::allow_pd`.
 It will allow the system to power down the MCPWM in Light-sleep, meanwhile save the MCPWM register context.
 It can help to save more power consumption with some extra cost of the memory.

-.. _mcpwm-resolution-config:

-Resolution Configuration
-^^^^^^^^^^^^^^^^^^^^^^^^

-The MCPWM group has clock dividers and some sub-modules will have their own clock dividers.
-The final clock frequency of the sub-module depends on the group clock divider and its own divider (if any).
-The group clock divider affects all submodules.
-When configuring the clock frequency (also called resolution) of an MCPWM submodule, the driver sets the divider according to the following rules:

-1. If the clock frequency of the submodule can be divisible by the clock source, the frequency of the submodule is prioritized to ensure the accuracy of the submodule.
-2. If it cannot be divisible by the clock source, the group clock is guaranteed to have the highest frequency possible, and the submodule frequency is adjusted to the closest frequency that can be divisible by the clock source.

-When multiple MCPWM submodules coexist, you need to consider whether there is a clock divider conflict.
-When there is a group clock divider conflict, try adjusting the submodule allocation order.
-See [`TRM <{IDF_TARGET_TRM_EN_URL}#mcpwm>`__] for details on group frequency divider and submodule frequency divider ranges.

 .. _mcpwm-iram-safe: